nemasu/puddle-farm/README.md

 `cargo run pull` will run the timed jobs continuously: grab replay, update ratings, update ranking, etc.

-`cargo run hourly` runs the hourly jobs once, then exists.
+`cargo run hourly` runs the hourly jobs once, then exits.

 To generate a new model.rs: